Nathan's Notes

 Multi-armed bandits and a prolonged analogy

-I often analogize some real-world problems according to their ML-related counterparts.
-One of them is the exporation-exploitation problem, but it’s often been met with minimal recognition.
+I often analogize real-world problems according to their ML-related counterparts.
+One of them is the exploration-exploitation problem, but it’s often been met with minimal recognition.
 I wrote this blog as something I can refer to the next time I get a “what do you mean?”

 Introduction: The Multi-Armed Bandit Problem